GU4243-ADS/spring2018-project1-dca2123/README.md

 However, nmf is then difficult to quantify explain, while LDA provides easy interpretation, such as "this term is most likely to occur in this topic."
 Thus, it makes for a better and more interperatable visualization.

-Two ways to view the visualization:
+Two ways to view the visualization (do make the effort--its a neat tool for visualizing lda):

 1. Go to the python notebook in the docs section (it ends with .ipynb), and scroll down to the LDA visualization section.